pltrees/abcboost/README.md

 Note that the above two ways may not necessarily generate the same results because the additional files may contain additional categories.
 In this particular example, one can check that the results are the same.

-In summary, `abcboost_clean` is fairly powerful with many functionalities.
+In summary, `abcboost_clean` has a variety of functionalities.
 In the following, we list the options and explanations.

 * `-data` the data files to clean.
 We may clean the training, testing, validating dataset together by specifying multiple file names in `-data` (file names are separated by comma with no space).